-Table 21 presents each of the variables for sessionless mode.
+Table 23 presents each of the variables for sessionless mode.

-Table 21.
+Table 23.
 Sessionless Mode Variables

 Variable Description webserver URL of the Web server that has Siebel Web Engine installed, such as www.myserver.com. path Default is eai.
-Virtual path on the server referring to the specific SWE configuration. source Named subsystem as specified in the [HTTP Servi ces] section in the application configuration (.cfg) file. username Siebel user name for the Application Object Manager login. password Password for the login user name. data text Business service input data.
+Virtual path on the server referring to the specific SWE configuration. source Named subsystem as specified in the [HTTP Servi ces] section in the application configuration (.cfg) file. username Siebel user name for the Siebel Application Object Manager login.
+NOTE: Passing user credentials in the URL is not supported in Siebel CRM version 8.2, and Siebel CRM version 8.1.1.9 and later. password Password for the login user name. data text Business service input data.
 Most of the time, this is the text of an XML document that on the server side is converted to a PropertySet and passed to the business service.
 For more information on how to pass Properties and PropertySet to Business Services, see Siebel Business Process Framework: Workflow Guide .